-A performance test by Tom's Hardware showed that BitLocker slowed down SSD drives on Windows 11 Pro by 45%.
+A performance test by Tom's Hardware showed that BitLocker slowed down SSD drives in Windows 11 Pro by 45%.

-BitLocker is one Microsoft encryption and is available in Windows 10 Pro and Windows 11 Pro.
+BitLocker is an encryption technology from Microsoft and is available in Windows 10 Pro and Windows 11 Pro.
 Although it is normally disabled by default and ready to use whenever you want it, on some devices with Windows 11 Pro it was enabled by itself during the installation of the operating system.

 There are ways to prevent its automatic installation, such as to use Rufus, but this is not an official solution as it allows users to bypass Microsoft's intent.
 Windows administrators can also enable BitLocker after installation.